 As the level of education about wines is changing and the disposable income of Chinese wine consumers is rising, the high-end wine sector is increasing.
 In 2017 the market share of high-end wines was roughly 15%, but experts predict, that by 2026, those wines will make up nearly 20% of the wine industry in China.

 This is good news for foreign wine producers, as it means that China’s imported wine market will grow, recording great wine sales among high-end consumers and wine drinkers that are willing to invest more in good-quality imported wine.

 How to sell your Wine in China?

-Branding is a crucial issue, not just for the world of wine.
+Branding is a crucial issue, not just for imported wines, but for any product in China.
 If you want to enter the Chinese market, a brand cannot do without marketing.
-Until a few years ago it was still possible to find an importer or distributor for their wines that was willing to promote them on the territory.
-Today the market is much more competitive and margins tend to fall.
-Potential partners before entering into an agreement are thoroughly informed about the Company before accepting the distribution of the products.
+Until a few years ago it was still possible to find an importer or distributor for their wines that were willing to promote them on the territory.

 The Chinese are much more open than us to new technologies.
 The most effective way to present a product is to resort to the use of videos or captivating photos, and this also applies to wines.
 Here are some examples: